yayami3/py-license-auditor/README.md

 ### Custom Policy Configuration

-After running `py-license-auditor --init`, you can customize the generated configuration in `pyproject.toml`:
+After running `py-license-auditor init`, you can customize the generated configuration in `pyproject.toml`:

 ```toml
 [tool.py-license-auditor]